pnp/sp-dev-fx-webparts/samples/react-VideoLibrary/README.md

 The first webpart used react-3d-carousel.
 The carousel looks great, but i found no way to swap out the image and replace it with a video player.
 This carousel would be fine for displayin a picture library though,

-The first webpart used react-slick.
+The second webpart used react-slick.
 The carousel is not as fancy as react-3d-carousel, but i was able to to swap out the image and replace it with a video player once a user clicked it.
-I had trouble with the css and getting the nexe and previous buttons to show.
+I had trouble with the css and getting the next and previous buttons to show.
 If you run the webpart, the buttons are there, they are just not visible.

 Finally I tried reactjs-coverface.
 It has nice scrolling through the images withe the mousweheel, and some cool 3d effects.